 |NABL:||(Laboratory Management System)|

-|FSSC 22000:||(Food Safety Standard)|
+|fssc 22000:||(Food Safety Standard)|

-NATURE BIO-FOODS LTD. (ORGANIC DIVISION) & DAAWAT FOODS LTD., KAMASPUR, SONEPAT
+NATURE BIO-FOODS LTD. (ORGANIC DIVISION) & DAAWAT FOODS LTD, KA-MASPUR, SONEPAT

-|NOP||(National Organic Programme) of USFDA Organic Standard.|
+|NOP||(National Organic Programmer) of USFDA|

 |NPOP||(National Programme for Organic Production)|

 |Kosher Certification from jk|

 |Grain Plant||Fssc 22000: 2010|